lucas-albers-lz4/lazypythonbench/README.md

 - Background processes (Spotlight indexing, Time Machine)
 - System load and CPU usage

-Runs on Macos and Linux
+Runs on macOS and Linux

 See example results in [docs/example_results.md](docs/example_results.md) and explanation of the test results in [docs/comparison_approach.md](docs/comparison_approach.md)